joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

   caption: [The compute graph generated for output cell `D5` from the formulae and structures of @fig:overview:structure-representation.
 Notice the stark difference in representation and simplicity with @fig:family-budget:income-summary-compute-graph where we do not have structures.], )<fig:overview:compute-representation>

-Besides the computations, we also extract the data into the _Data Model_.
-The _Data Model_ represents the data and shape of the structures and constants in the spreadsheet.
+Besides the computations, we also extract the data of known structures.
+The _Structure Contents_ represent the data and shape of the structures and constants in the structure.
 Here, we rely on the type inference being done in the computation phase and the found structures of the structure phase.
 This results in the following representation

-[Insert Data Representation here]

-The penultimate step is converting the previously mentioned computational model and data model to the code layout model.
+The penultimate step is converting the previously mentioned computational model together with the structure contents to the code layout model.
 In this step, we leave behind the structural compilation, and fully focus on the code.
 In this last step, we implement a few compiler passes that simplify the code or increase the readability by splitting expressions.

 [Insert Code Representation here]